ServerlessOpsIO/backstage-app/.github/copilot-instructions.md

-Do not add semicolons to the end of lines in typescript and javascript files.
+Typescript and Javascript files should not have semicolons at the end of lines

+Typescript and Javascript files have indents of 4 spaces.

+Jest tests use test() instead of it()

+Jest tests use jest-fetch-mock for mocking fetch requests